TheEliForbes/cronus-monitoring/README.md

          chmod +x *.sh

-3. Run the init.sh script* (may need sudo privileges)
+3. Run the init.sh script

          sudo ./init.sh
-        *Once it asks you to set up GKIT, you may want to wait a minute before continuing

-4. Tiller may take a bit to set up, and therefore helm installation may fail.

-        Try again with the following script
+4. Tiller may take a bit to set up, and therefore helm installation may fail, try again with the following script

          sudo ./create.sh